Amazon Alexa now supports Office 365 Calendar

 For example, you could say “Alexa, what’s on my calendar?” or “Alexa, add lunch with Sarah at noon to my calendar,” to have the assistant respond.

-This move could see Amazon Echo speakers inching their way into corporate offices – or at least into remote workers’ home offices – while also suggesting their are use cases for a connected speaker that go beyond just having fun.
+This move could see Amazon Echo speakers inching their way into corporate offices – or at least into remote workers’ home offices – while also suggesting there are use cases for a connected speaker that go beyond just having fun.

 Given Alexa’s expanding foothold in a work environment – it’s already handy for re-ordering office supplies, after all – it wouldn’t be surprising to see other work-related applications popping up on the Amazon app store for Alexa (the “Skill” store) in the future.